zGaly/swift-quoteoftheday/README.txt

 ## Features

-- Get a new quote every day
+- Get a new quote whenever you want
 - Save your favorite quotes
 - Switch between light and dark themes
 - Use the hamburger menu for intuitive navigation